-You’re going to love this delicious and comforting soup recipe.
+You're going to love this delicious and comforting turkey wild rice soup recipe.
 Using leftover turkey, this wild rice soup hits the spot and helps to clear some space in the fridge!

 Making this soup can feel a bit time consuming, but that's mostly because it smells so fantastic you have to find small snacks to enjoy while waiting patiently.

-The wait for this soup is worth it though because in the end, you get the best fall soup of your life, and that’s saying something.
-Especially when it’s coming from me- a girl who loves soups!
-But my zucchini corn chowder is also a great fall soup recipe to try too.
+The wait for this soup is worth it though, because in the end, you get the best fall soup of your life, and that's saying something.
+Especially when it's coming from me- a girl who loves soups!

-- Cream Cheese: 4 ounces of SOFTENED cream cheese will add the thick and creamy thing we’re wanting.
-You’ll notice the color of the soup change as soon as the cream cheese beings dissolving.
+Cream Cheese- 4 ounces of SOFTENED cream cheese will add the thick and creamy thing we want.
+You'll notice the color of the soup change as soon as the cream cheese beings dissolving.

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-How to Make Creamy Leftover Turkey Wild Rice Soup with these simple step-by-step instructions:
+Check out how to Make Creamy Leftover Turkey Wild Rice Soup with these simple step-by-step instructions:

 Combine 2 tablespoons butter, mushrooms, and onions in a large pot over medium heat for 5 minutes until browned, stirring often.